 The Many, Many Languages Of Africa

 The linguistic diversity of Africa is striking.
 Did you know that some linguists place the number of languages of Africa that are spoken as a first language at somewhere between roughly 1,000 and 2,000 (with the most liberal estimates putting that number upwards of 3,000)?
-This means that perhaps about one-third of the world’s languages can be found in Africa alone.
+This means that about one-third of the world’s languages can be found in Africa alone.
 At least 75 of these languages are spoken by a million people or more.
-Nigeria itself has around 500 languages, making it one of the most linguistically diverse countries in the world.
+Nigeria alone has around 500 languages, making it one of the most linguistically diverse countries in the world.

 There might be a few thousand languages spoken natively in Africa, but most of them fall neatly into just a few categories.
 Language scholars classify the languages of Africa into six different families, or phyla: the Niger-Congo languages, the Afroasiatic languages, the Nilo-Saharan languages, the Khoisan languages, the Austronesian languages, and the Indo-European languages.
 Other language isolates, tongues that have yet to be classified and a handful of sign languages are sprinkled throughout the continent, too.